edu-sharing/php-auth-plugin/Readme.md

 ## Basic Workflow & Features

-There are 2 common use cases:
+There are two common use cases:

 ### 1. Logging in and selecting an object to embed
 For this workflow, you first need to call `getTicketForUser` including the `userid` to fetch a ticket for your authenticated user.
 Since your app is registered via the public key, we will trust your request and return you a ticket (similar to a user session).